-The projector is preset with several predefined picture modes so that you can choose one to suit your operating environment and input source picture type.
+The projector is preset with several predefined picture modes so that you can choose one to suit your operating environment and input signal picture type.

-To select a operation mode that suits your need, you can follow one of the following steps.
+To select a operation mode that suits your need, perform one of the following steps.

-- Press Mode/enter on the projector or MODE on the remote control repeatedly until your desired mode is selected. - Go to the PICTURE > Picture Mode menu and press ◀/▶ to select a desired mode.
+- Press MODE on the projector or remote control repeatedly until your desired mode is selected. - Go to the PICTURE > Picture Mode menu and press ◀ / ► to select a desired mode.